 A New, Clear Prevention Goal

 The goal of youth prevention is to help teens make One Choice: not to use any alcohol, tobacco, marijuana or other drugs for reasons of health.
 This goal is realistic and achievable.
 About 27% of high school seniors have never used any substance in their lives.
 This number has grown dramatically over the past four decades.
-Prevention programs need to adopt the no-use health goal for youth.
+Prevention programs can adopt the One Choice message for youth.

 The use of any alcohol, tobacco or marijuana is highly correlated with the use of the other two; these are the three gateway drugs.
 Data obtained from the 2014 National Survey on Drug Use and Health clearly show that compared to their peers who did not use marijuana in the past month, youth aged 12-17 who used marijuana in the past month were dramatically more likely to also report past month alcohol, cigarettes and other illicit drug use.
 Youth who reported no marijuana were less likely to report use of alcohol, cigarettes and other illicit drugs.

 Abstaining from Drug Use